 When Solar ISN’T Worth It: Honest Limitations

-Solar panels aren’t a universal solution.
-Here are scenarios where the ROI doesn’t make sense:
+While we frequently debunk common solar myths claiming the technology doesn’t work in the UK, solar panels aren’t a universal solution.
+Here are scenarios where the ROI truly doesn’t make sense:

 Poor Solar Conditions

-- Heavy Shading: Trees, tall buildings, or chimneys that shade your roof for significant portions of the day reduce generation by 30-70%.
-Power optimizers can mitigate partial shading, but severe shading makes solar uneconomical.
+- Heavy Shading: Trees, tall buildings, or chimneys that shade your roof for hours each day reduce generation by 30-70%.
+Power optimisers can mitigate partial shading, but severe shading makes solar uneconomical.

 - North-Facing Roofs: In the UK, south-facing roofs are optimal.
 North-facing installations generate 40-50% less electricity, extending payback periods beyond 20 years.
-East or west-facing roofs are acceptable (70-80% of south-facing output), but north-facing is generally not viable.
+East or west-facing roofs are acceptable (70-80% of south-facing output), see our 3-bed east/west roof system guide for specific numbers.
+If you have a south-facing roof on a larger property, the 4-bed south-facing system guide covers panel counts, inverter sizing, and ROI for bigger homes.
+North-facing is generally not viable.

 - Roof Condition: If your roof needs replacement within 5-10 years, address that first.
 Removing and reinstalling solar panels costs £1,000-2,000, eroding your ROI.